🐍 Python Setup Guide

 Make sure to check both PATH options during installation.
 This prevents the "jupyter not recognized" error.

-Why Spyder is Perfect:
+Why Spyder is Perfect for Learning:

 • No server issues - runs as desktop app